Back to fellos.app

 Important

-Public vs. Members Only
+Public vs. Authenticated

-• Public pages are visible to everyone — including people who haven't signed up or logged in.
+• Public items are visible to everyone — including people who haven't signed up or logged in.
 Use this for content meant to attract new members or inform the general public about your organization.